 Jan van Doren

-Jan is a fourth year Ph.
+Jan is a sixth year Ph.
 D. student specializing in early medieval European history.
-His dissertation "Corruption in the Carolingian Empire and the Post-Carolingian Kingdoms, 800-1100" seeks to write a cultural history of justice for the ninth to eleventh century through the lense of judicial corruption.
-Overall, he is broadly interested in the conceptualization of justice, power, authority and their inverses in this time period, and how such concepts apply to legal, religious and political practice.
+His dissertation "Corruption in the Carolingian Empire and the Post-Carolingian Kingdoms, 800-1100" is a cultural history of justice from the ninth to eleventh century, as approached through the lense of judicial corruption.
+He is broadly interested in the conceptualization of justice, power, authority and their inverses in this time period, and how such concepts apply to legal, religious and political practice.

 Jan received his B.A. in History in 2010 (cum laude), his rM.A. in Medieval Studies in 2012 (cum laude), and his M.A. in Teaching History and Civics in 2013, all from Utrecht University in the Netherlands.
 In 2015, he then received his M.A. in History from Princeton University with a majors field in Europe in the Early Middle Ages (Helmut Reimitz) and two minor fields, Europe in the High Middle Ages (William Chester Jordan) and the Late Antique and Early Medieval Middle East (John Haldon and Jack Tannous).